Frequently asked questions

 Q6: I have a job but want to switch professions.
 How much studying do I have to do each week so I can see if I can manage both?

 Answer.
-Many student’s work and go to school so we have set up the curriculum to be “life-friendly”.
-Mondays and Saturdays are instruction days with one Saturday off per month.
+Many students work and go to school so we have set up the curriculum to be “life-friendly”.
+Mondays, Tuesdays, and three Saturdays per month from 9 a.m. to 5 p.m. are instruction days.
 This gives you plenty of study time during the week.

 Q7: What kind of places can I work upon graduation?